Cathy347Le/made-from-scratch/notes.md

   #### FRONTEND - USER REGISTER REDUCER, ACTION, & SCREEN

   - Setup constants, reducers, store, actions, component, Redex dev tools
-  - Create Register Page - WHY DO MY ERRORS NOT DISPLAY.
-FRONTEND DOES NOT DISPLAY THE SAME ERROR AS SERVER LOG
+  - Create Register Page
+    **- WHY DO MY ERRORS NOT DISPLAY.
+FRONTEND DOES NOT DISPLAY THE SAME ERROR AS SERVER LOG**

     #### UPDATE PROFILE ENDPOINT AND SETUP PROFILE FRONTEND

     - We already as have profile route and controller.
 Want to add a update profile endpoint and test in Postman
     - Create Profile Page and Get User Details
+      **- UPDATE SUCCESS MESSAGE IS NOT DISPLAYING**